 In terms of where to stay, both times we stayed at a hotel off the highway (booked free with our points).
 We try to stay at places with free breakfast, free parking and that are low in points!
 Check out how I maximize my credit cards and get free hotel stays.
 The Holiday Inn Express Greenville and Townplace Suites Greenville are the two places we stayed when we have visited.
 To check rates click on the picture below.

 Check out – Hotels in Greenville

 Greenville is often an overlooked city when traveling in the South.
 I feel that in many ways it deserves more credit than it gets.
 Although the last couple of years, Greenville has made a few lists of best towns in America, I feel it is still pretty underrated and is a great stop for families.
-If you are looking for other places around the world that are great places for a family trip, check out this post on the top 10 underrated destinations that are perfect for families.
+If you are looking for other great places for a family trip, check out the top 10 underrated destinations that are perfect for families.

 That wraps up my touring recommendations about the things to do with kids in Greenville SC.
 Click to read more about other stops on this Southern road trip.
 If you are spending a weekend in Greenville, check out this post for more things to do and places to eat/stay.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.